 OnePlus Buds Z2 Alternative

-The OnePlus Buds Z2 is the best TWS under Rs 5000 that produces very detailed and impressive sound quality.
+The OnePlus Buds Z2 is surely a great TWS under Rs 5000 that produces very detailed and enjoyable sound quality.

-But still, if you are looking for the alternatives, here are some options we recommend.
+But still, if you are looking for alternatives, here are some options we recommend.

 - JBL Tune 130NC: It offers the JBL signature sound with deep and clear bass, neat vocals, and great treble.
 The overall sound quality is really impressive, as expected from JBL.
 (Check JBL Tune 130NC here)

 - Crossbeats Torq: This TWS is another great option for bass lovers.
 Its 18mm drivers are the biggest and offer a pleasing audio experience with heavy bass.
-Although the Treble and Vocals are a little off point.
-This TWS also offers impressive battery life, good call quality, and an excellent gaming experience.
+The Treble and Vocals get a little off at times.
+This pair of TWS also offers impressive battery life, good call quality, and an excellent gaming experience.
 For more details, check Crossbeats Torq here.